Help America Vote Act: Criticisms of electronic voting machines

 A Pennsylvania court ruled in April 2007 that voting machine certification was the result of what Judge Rochelle Friedman called "deficient examination criteria" which "do not approximate those that are customary in the information technology industry for systems that require a high level of security".
 The court ruled that voters have a right under the commonwealth's constitution to reliable and secure voting systems and can challenge the use of electronic voting machines "that provide no way for Electors to know whether their votes will be recognized" through voter verification or independent audit.

 Since the 2007 ruling, Pennsylvania has significantly enhanced the reliability and security of its electronic voting systems.
 By the 2020 primary election, all 67 counties had implemented voting systems that produce voter-verifiable paper records, meeting contemporary standards for security, auditability, and accessibility.

 ID requirements

 The ACLU was critical of the "highly complicated new identification requirements".
-They said the requirement for the voter's driver license number or the last four digits of the social security number was an invasion of privacy and could increase identity theft.
-The ACLU described the requirement for a photo ID as a "poll tax" on citizens who would be required to purchase a photo ID if they did not already have one.
-The legislated offers some alternatives to photo ID such as utility bill or government assistance letter, but the ACLU says some classes of persons, like battered women, may not have access to these documents.
-In the end, ID requirements were included as a part of the bill after a compromise was made and it was accepted in the Senate by a vote of 99-1.
+They said the requirement for the voter's driver license number or the last four digits of the social security number was an invasion of privacy and could increase identity theft, and that the requirement for a photo ID was a "poll tax" on citizens who would be required to purchase a photo ID if they did not already have one.
+The legislation offered some alternatives to photo ID such as utility bill or government assistance letter, but the ACLU argued some classes of persons, like battered women, may not have access to these documents.
+In the end, ID requirements were included as a part of the bill after a compromise was made, and it was accepted in the Senate by a vote of 99-1.